 All chemical exfoliates work to break the bonds between the skin cells, loosening up the dead skin so it can easily be whisked away.
 One easy way to exfoliate your face with a chemical exfoliator is with exfoliating pads like Roc Daily Resurfacing Facial Disks.
 Simply swipe the pad over your skin, and it gets to work without you even having to rinse it off.

 Often times there are chemical exfoliators in your facial cleanser, too, that work while you wash your face.
 If you use such a cleanser, it is best to leave it on the skin for between 30 seconds to a minute so that the exfoliating ingredients have time to work.
 There are also many exfoliating masks such as Peter Thomas Roth Pumpkin Exfoliating Mask which contains aluminum oxide and AHA.
-Or you could also use a gel exfoliant like Paula's Choice Skin Perfecting 8% AHA Gel Exfoliant with Glycolic Acid, Chamomile, and Green Tea that you do not need to wash off after you have applied it.
+Or you could also use a gel exfoliant like Paula's Choice Skin Perfecting 8% AHA Gel Exfoliant that you do not need to wash off.